Battle Spirits: Saikyou Ginga Ultimate Zero

 Battle Spirits: Saikyō Ginga Ultimate Zero (最強銀河究極ゼロ～バトルスピリッツ～, Saikyō Ginga Arutimetto Zero ~Batoru Supirittsu~) is a 2013 Japanese anime series based on the Battle Spirits Trading Card Game.
 It was produced by Sunrise and Nagoya Broadcasting Network and aired on TV Asahi from September 22, 2013, to September 21, 2014 It replaced Battle Spirits: Sword Eyes in the Nichi Asa Kids Time 7:00 timeslot, and was succeeded by Battle Spirits: Burning Soul.
-It has not been released outside Japan until 2019, ViuTV aired this series in Hong Kong with Cantonese dubbing.
+It was not released outside Japan until 2019, ViuTV aired this series in Hong Kong with Cantonese dubbing.

-This is the last Battle Spirits anime to be animated by Sunrise, as it is aired two years before the founding of BN Pictures.
+This is the last Battle Spirits anime to be animated by Sunrise, as it is aired two years before the founding of Bandai Namco Pictures.

 Plot

 Card Quester "Rei the Number One Star" is searching for the Ultimate Battle Spirits, a treasure somewhere in space.
 With him are the mini dragon Mugen, robot Salt, and the April siblings Laila and Rikuto.
 Rei transforms into Zero while on the battlefield, using different colors and Ultimate cards to defeat his opponents.
-While he heads toward the Ultimate Battle Spirits, he settles conflict around the galaxy, befriends various outlaws, and clashes with the Guild, an organization controlling space.
+While he heads toward the Ultimate Battle Spirits, he settles conflicts around the galaxy, befriends various outlaws, and clashes with the Guild, an organization controlling space.